Major blackouts are more common now than ever before. Most of us have experienced a blackout for a few hours.

 Typically, it won’t take two weeks to get your power restored, but most Americans barely have enough food for two days (and will put themselves in the delicate situation of risking their lives trying to find them).

 You will be ahead of the curve by preparing for two weeks.
 Let’s take a look at things you need to stockpile to last those two weeks and beyond.

 You need to have clean water to survive; everyone knows that.
 During a blackout, there is a chance your taps won’t work.
 There is also the chance that filtration systems set up may stop working, which means the water might be dirty or unsafe to drink.

 A Water BOB is a great investment as well.
-They go right into your bathtub.
-If you are expecting a large storm, fill it up.
+They go right into your bathtub; if you are expecting an emergency, fill it up.
 You can use the water later if the power doesn’t go out.
 You also want a way to filter the water if your taps are working.
 Purification tablets are a good choice.